 Père Lachaise cemetery

-With its 44 hectares and 5000 trees, Père Lachaise is also known as “a city of the dead in the heart of the city of the living”.
-His reputation is also due to the celebrities who chose him as his last home.
+With its 44 hectares and its 5000 trees, Père Lachaise is also recognized as “a city of the dead in the heart of the city of the living”.
+It also owes its reputation to the celebrities who chose it as their final resting place.

-The reclining statue of Victor Lenoir, a great seducer before the Lord, knows a wild cult of barren women who want to keep hope… Other great names in the arts and sciences, such as Balzac and Champollion the Egyptologist, have chosen their last remains.
-As for Heloise and Abelard they have been lying since 1817 under a neo-Gothic mausoleum.
+The tomb of Victor Lenoir, a great seducer before the Eternal, is worshipped by sterile women who want to keep hope… Other great names of the arts and sciences such as Balzac and Champollion the Egyptologist, have chosen their final resting place here.
+As for Heloise and Abelard, they have been lying under a neo-gothic mausoleum since 1817.

 Metro line 2: Père Lachaise, Philippe Auguste